rasmusab/officialcocktails/officialcocktails.com/content/cocktails/zombie.md

 - Adjust sweetness level by adding or reducing the amount of syrup or grenadine.
 - For a spicier kick, add a few drops of hot sauce or a slice of fresh ginger.

-## Alcohol-free alternative to a Zombie
+## Alcohol-free alternative to the Zombie

 An alcohol-free alternative to the drink Zombie can be a mocktail that has a similar fruity taste but without the rum.
 Here's one recipe for a non-alcoholic Zombie mocktail: